Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 1. Get Organized

-Prior to moving, it is important for a person to get familiar with all their current utility service providers.
+It is important for a person to get familiar with all their current utility service providers before moving.

 As mentioned earlier, utilities typically include water and sewer, electricity and gas, internet and cable, and trash.